omarashzeinhom/js-webapp-libros-book-tracking-and-search-library/README.md

 7. Main Page Contains A Link to the Search Page , and the URL in the browsers address is /search

+9. Active state of books is shown on the LibrosMainpage.js and LibrosSearchpage.js

 ## JavaScript Changes Made in /src/App.js